 Sustained activity above the 176.00 area Oscillator resistance pointed to the sort of extreme extension last seen in mid-2011 (weekly MA-41 11.75) into the 179.80 area into late August.
 Yet the subsequent sharp downside reaction to the potential less damaging Brexit situation saw SEPTEMBER BUND FUTURE drop back to the 178.00 area.
-While the commensurate DECEMBER BUND FUTURE drop to the 175.00 area looked bad, that was just the beginning of a failure back below 175.00 area weekly MA-13, and the 174.00-173.50 area key previous recent congestion and Oscillator support.
+While the commensurate DECEMBER BUND FUTURE further to the 175.00 area looked bad, that was just the beginning of a failure back below 175.00 area weekly MA-13, and the 174.00-173.50 area key previous recent congestion and Oscillator support.

-Also note the major weekly chart (http://bit.ly/37ljPJO updated through last Friday) September drop was actually a dislocation on the major December contract discount; and it also left it closer to the aggressive up channel support.
+Also note the major weekly chart (http://bit.ly/38xe8ZR now updated to reflect the February 14th weekly Close) September drop was actually a dislocation on the major December contract discount; and it also left it closer to the aggressive up channel support.
 That saw a 173.25 DOWN Break into mid-September, also violating July congestion from during the rally.
 That was then very important as future resistance, with next key support into the 171.50-.00 congestion which held for several weeks prior to being overrun in early November.
 That was also the previous June UP Acceleration out of the channel from the October 2018 157.33 low.